maxotta/dev-builder-c/README.md

 * it's platform independent - you can run it on any platform Docker is available for
 * it doesn't mess up your machine - you can easily dispose the whole thing when you're done with the `docker stop` and `docker rm` commands

-## About this image
+## About this container image

-This Ubuntu (Focal) based Docker image contains essential tools for building C apps:
+The main purpose of this container image is to be used as a **builder** in a Docker multi-stage build.
+It is based on the official [Ubuntu (20.04/focal) Docker image](https://hub.docker.com/_/ubuntu) contains essential tools for building C apps:
 * The GNU C, C++ Compiler
 * The `make` and `cmake` build utilities
 * The Git VCS